amir734jj/toy-lang/README.md

 # toy-lang
 Toy programming language: my attempt at creating a new toy/experimental language in just 2 weeks.

+> **Notice: This project was a great learning experince, I am abandening this project to work on a scripting alternative to ToyLang**

 Please check out the Wiki page

 ```scala